H981-H/HongKong/README.md

-the grovenrnment has continued to promote reconstruction plan.As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hoped that buildings with historical value/meaning will be preserved by this website.
+the grovenrnment has continued to promote reconstruction plan.As a result, many ancient buildings were reconstructed into new buildings.Therefore,it is hoped that buildings with historical value/meaning will be preserved by this website.</b></p>

 </body>
 </html>